-(\) Represents beneficial ownership of less than 1%

-(1) Consists of (i) 12,651,416 shares of Class B common stock held of record by Mr. Scapa as trustee of the James R. Scapa Declaration of Trust dated March 5, 1987, and (ii) 7,424,004 shares of Class B common stock held of record by JRS Investments, LLC.
+- (\) Represents beneficial ownership of less than 1% - 1) Consists of (i) 12,651,416 shares of Class B common stock held of record by Mr. Scapa as trustee of the James R. Scapa Declaration of Trust dated March 5, 1987, and (ii) 7,424,004 shares of Class B common stock held of record by JRS Investments, LLC.
 Mr. Scapa is the manager of JRS Investments, LLC and has voting and investment power over the securities held by JRS Investments, LLC.
-Mr. Scapa also holds 1,734,996 shares subject to options exercisable for Class A common stock within 60 days of the date of this prospectus, all of which are vested as of such date.
-Excludes 120,000 shares subject to options which vest subject to time-based vesting conditions that will not be satisfied within 60 days of the date of this prospectus.

-(2) Consists of (i) 9,346,728 shares of Class B common stock held of record by George J. Christ and Deborah M. Christ, as trustees of the Christ Revocable Trust dated May 8, 2015, and (ii) 6,424,004 shares of Class B common stock held of record by GC Investments, LLC.
-Mr. Christ is the manager of GC Investments, LLC and has voting and investment power over the securities held by GC Investments, LLC.

-(3) Consists of 1,062,732 shares of Class A common stock held of record by Dennis Zuccaro as trustee of the Dennis and Kathleen Zuccaro Trust dated January 19, 1987.
+Mr. Scapa also holds 1,734,996 shares subject to options exercisable for Class A common stock within 60 days of the Beneficial Ownership Date, all of which are vested as of such date and will be exercised prior to and sold in this offering.
+Excludes 120,000 shares subject to options which vest subject to time-based vesting conditions that will not be satisfied within 60 days of the Beneficial Ownership Date. - (2) Consists of (i) 8,146,728 shares of Class B common stock held of record by George J. Christ and Deborah M. Christ, as trustees of the Christ Revocable Trust dated May 8, 2015, and (ii) 5,624,004 shares of Class B common stock held of record by GC Investments, LLC.
+Mr. Christ is the manager of GC Investments, LLC and has voting and investment power over the securities held by GC Investments, LLC. - (3) Consists of 1,062,732 shares of Class A common stock held of record by Dennis Zuccaro as trustee of the Dennis and Kathleen Zuccaro Trust dated January 19, 1987.